2018–19 Purdue Boilermakers men's basketball team: 2018 recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2018 Purdue Commits".
+Rivals.; "2018 Team Ranking".
+Rivals.;

 Schedule and results

 The 2018–19 season will mark the first time in Big Ten history that the teams will play a 20-game conference schedule, setting a precedent for all Division I basketball.
 The new schedule will also include a regional component to increase the frequency of games among teams in similar areas.
 Over the course of a six-year cycle (12 playing opportunities), in-state rivals will play each other 12 times, regional opponents will play 10 times, and all other teams will play nine times.
 Three in-state series will be guaranteed home-and-homes: Illinois and Northwestern, Indiana and Purdue, and Michigan and Michigan State will always play twice.
-Purdue announced a home and home series with Texas on May 17, 2018 to be played in Austin in 2018 and in West Lafayette in 2019.
+Purdue announced a home and home series with Texas on May 17, 2018, to be played in Austin in 2018 and in West Lafayette in 2019.